 All of these combined gives an exotic blend of flavours to it.
 It can be used on different types of sandwiches such as grilled or toasted cheese.
 You can also use it on BBQ, grilled meat and any sort of dips.

 All the robust flavours from Tiger sauce makes it truly irresistible.
 However, the only downside is it’s not available that much today as of before.
 But this is not the end of the world guys.
 We’re here to fill the void of Tiger Sauce.

-So, we bring forth 4 easy to find/make substitutes for Tiger Sauce.
+So, we bring four easy to find/make substitutes for Tiger Sauce.

 Pickapeppa Sauce is the first one on the list for tiger sauce substitute.
 It has almost similar ingredients as Tiger Sauce and even provides a similar experience.

 It’s also moderately spicy just like Tiger Sauce.
 On top of that, it even adds sweetness and sourness.
 It has sugar and vinegar that hits off the sweet and sour at first.
 Later, peppers, mago and raisins give off the exotic hot flavours.

 This sauce is also thick in consistency.
 This makes it a nice dip to put beside your dishes.
 You can also use Pickapeppa Sauce in sandwiches, burgers, and BBQs.